codacy/codacy-example-tool/README.md

 }
 ```

 ##### Behavior of the configuration file

+The tool parses the configuration file provided and uses it to define its own behaviour.
+This configuration file is the way to specify which source files to analyse and
+which patterns to include in that analysis.

-Regarding the configuration file, the tool should have different behaviours for
+Depending on the configuration, the tool should have different behaviours for
 the following situations:

-* If `/.codacyrc` exists and has files and patterns, use them to run.
+* If `/.codacyrc` exists:

-* If `/.codacyrc` exists and only has patterns and no files, use the patterns to
+  * Patterns defined and **no** files -> use the patterns to
-  invoke the tool for all files from /src (files should be searched recursively
+  invoke the tool for all source files inside `/src`

-  for all folders in /src).
-* If `/.codacyrc` exists and has only files and no patterns, run only for those
+  * Files defined and **no** patterns -> run tool's default configuration file on the source files specified

+  * Patterns and files defined -> run tool using patterns specified on the source files passed

-  files and look for the tool's native configuration file, if the tool supports
+  * Patterns and files **not** specified -> run the tool for all source files on `/src` using the tool's native configuration or with the default patterns (if native configuration does not exist)

-  it.
-* If `/.codacyrc` does not exist or any of its contents (files or patterns) is
-  not available, you should invoke the tool for all files from /src (files
-  should be searched recursively for all folders in /src) and check them with
-  the tool's native configuration file, if it is supported and if it exists.
-  Otherwise, run the tool with the default patterns.
+* If `/.codacyrc` does not exist, run the tool for all source files on `/src` using the tool's native configuration or with the default patterns (if native configuration does not exist).

 * If `/.codacyrc` fails to be parsed, throw an error.

 ##### General tool behavior

 **Exit codes**:

-* The exit codes can be different, depending if the tool invocation is
-  successful or not:
+* The exit codes are different, depending on the tool invocation is successful or not:
   * **0**: The tool executed successfully :tada:
   * **1**: An unknown error occurred while running the tool :cold_sweat:
   * **2**: Execution timeout :alarm_clock: